TanksOP/GameEngineModule/README.md

 James Wilson
 Module Number - CMP5363

+To view the project files for both linux and windows go the the respective folders in the FINAL BUILD folder of the branch
 # Game Engine Repo
 This is a repo that contains my work that I will be doing on the gaem engine module.
 The differnt labs that I will be completing during the module to help me learn and understand how to create a game engine in c++ using OpenGL are inside diffent branches on the repo.
 The first 3D game scene with a model in it is on lab 5.